rlauzon54/rdos/README.md

 The projects would not work with the pre-existing clients (TS-DOS or Teeny).
 But it would work with the small BASIC test programs that I created.

 So I decided to write my own client(s) to communicate with my project.
-This would not offer the full functionality of TS-DOS, but it will allow someone to "boot" the system from the Arduino, save and load files, and, maybe, do some renaming, deleting.
+This would not offer the full functionality of TS-DOS, but it will allow someone to "boot" the "dos" from the Arduino, save and load files, list files, rename, and delete.
+I think I can add directory support, but that's outside of scope right now.

 # Hardware explanation

-Our base is a microcontroller.
+The base is an Arduino microcontroller.
 I needed more memory than the Arduino Uno, so I went with the Arduino Mega to get enough SRAM.
 The SD shield plus SoftwareSerial libraries just wouldn't fit in the Uno's small memory.

 The microSD shield was a no-brainer.
 The only thing with that is that I had to solder the SPI headers on since the microSD shield was made for the Uno and the usual pin outs were not compatible with the Mega.
 The SPI header, though, lined up.
 [MicroSD Shield](https://www.sparkfun.com/products/12761)

 The biggest pain was the RS-232 shifter.
 RS-232 operates from 3.3V to 12V.
 So we need something to 1. shift DOWN the voltage (because sending more than 5V down the Arduino's TTL lines would fry it) and 2. to shift UP the TTL voltage to something that my T102 would like to see.
 After a few failures, I went with the [RS232 to 5V TTL Converter](http://www.serialcomm.com/serial_rs232_converters/rs232_rs485_to_ttl_converters/rs232_to_5v_ttl_converter/rs232_to_5v_ttl.product_general_info.aspx)

+This shifter worked nice and did the hardware flow control cross over for me, so I could use a standard through 9-25 pin serial cable.
+No Frankenstein cable.

 Arduino pins used:
 * 7 - Drive activity light
 * Digital ground - Drive activity light (gnd)
 * 62 (A8) - Shifter TX
 * 63 (A9) - Shifter RX
-* Analog 5V and ground for the power for the shifter.
 * SPI header for SD shield
 * TBA button to "boot" RLOAD to the Tandy using LOAD "COM:98N1D